 ITP is diagnosed by a blood test called a full blood count.
 This test shows that there are fewer platelets than normal.
 The laboratory will also have a look at the blood under a microscope.

 Sometimes different tests will be needed to make sure that the low number of platelets is not due to another of the possible causes.
 Rarely, this involves taking a sample of bone marrow.
 This is not needed if the blood count and symptoms are typical of ITP.

-In chronic ITP, usually no treatment is needed but your child will need to have regular blood tests and specialist review.
+In addition to any treatment that is required, your child will need to have regular blood tests and specialist review.
 If they have an injury or are involved in an accident you will be advised to take them to your local hospital emergency department for review.
-If the disease is severe then the treatments outlined above may be considered.
+If the disease is severe then the treatments outlined below may be considered.

 - A nosebleed which will not stop despite pinching the nose after 30 minutes.

 - Blood in the poo (stools) or urine.